 If Dialogic HMP service has problems starting then you should ensure that there is no other VoIP

 software installed on the system that would interfere with HMP operation, and that no anti-virus type software is blocking the service start.

-If there are still problems then please try fully disabling the Windows' User Access Control and then reinstalling the Dialogic System Release drivers.
+If there are still problems, try fully disabling the Windows' User Access Control and then reinstalling the Dialogic drivers.
 Windows' User Access Control is disabled in the Windows Registry, by setting the EnableLUA parameter to 0.

-To re-install Dialogic System Release you need to first fully uninstall it, selecting 'Do not save configuration', and restart system after uninstall.
-After installing the Dialogic System Release the system needs to be restarted again.
+To re-install Dialogic drivers you need to first fully uninstall, selecting 'Do not save configuration', and restart system after uninstall.
+After installing the Dialogic drivers the system needs to be restarted again.

 If using HMP Interface Boards please ensure that the 'Device -> Restore Defaults' is done for all the cards present in system as well as for the 'HMP_Software' device and the 'Configured Devices' root.
 This is done using Dialogic DCM.